ai-driven-dev/prompts/README.md

 - Do not change the logic of the code.
 - Input and output of the code should remain the same.
 ```

+### Refactor a huge file #WIP

+WIP for Alex, defining steps.

+1. Gather user info.
+2. Address a refactoring plan, Challenge the user.
+3. Once agreed, execute the plan.

 ## 🧙 Senior Advice